 Enter latitude/longitude pairs, one per line.
 Format: latitude,longitude

-This free online Bounding Box Calculator is the perfect tool for quickly determining the geographic extent of your data.
-Whether you’re a GIS professional, cartographer, or hobbyist mapmaker, this easy-to-use tool streamlines your workflow for calculating coordinate boundaries.
+This free online bounding box calculator and bbox finder is the perfect tool for quickly determining the geographic extent of your data.
+Whether you’re a GIS professional, cartographer, or developer, this tool streamlines your workflow for calculating coordinate boundaries.

-Interactive Map Drawing**: Easily draw shapes directly on the map to define your area of interest.
-Perfect for visual selection of regions for your
+- Interactive Map Drawing: Draw shapes directly on the map to define your area of interest — polygons, polylines, and rectangles all supported.

-Instant Bounding Box Calculation**: Get immediate results for the minimum and maximum latitude and longitude coordinates encompassing your selected area or points.
+- Instant Results: Get immediate min/max latitude and longitude coordinates encompassing your selected area or points.

-**WGS 84 (EPSG:4326) Output**: Results are provided in the widely-used WGS 84 coordinate system, compatible with most mapping software and GIS applications.
+- WGS 84 (EPSG:4326) Output: Results in the widely-used WGS 84 coordinate system, compatible with most GIS applications and mapping APIs.

-**Visual Representation**: See your data points and bounding box displayed on an interactive map for quick verification. ## How It Works: 1.
+- Visual Representation: See your data points and bounding box rectangle on the interactive map for quick verification.

-**Draw on Map**: Use our intuitive drawing tools to create polygons, lines, or rectangles on the map.
-2.
+- Draw on Map: Use the drawing tools to create a polygon, line, or rectangle on the map.

 What is a Bounding Box?